getethos/ethos-design-system/README.md

     - `@include for-phone-and-tablet {`
   - CSS variables don't always work nicely with scss; we have a preference for calc over scss math operations.

+#### Typography: Type vs Type2 vs TypeBase
+_(TitleLarge/Small/etc, Body, Caption, Footnote)_
+As of Q1 2020 we're undergoing a transition to make some new `Type` components available.
+If you're wondering what `Type2`, `TypeBase` or any of the new `Type` like components are, checkout `src/components/Type2/Blueprint.js`.

+If you have a Figma spec that uses the "new" `Type` styles, your designer should be able to let you know which components to use from `Type2`.
+They share the same name as Type components but are suffixed with `2` and usually smaller than their original `Type` counterpart.

+**There are currently no `Type2` components available for use in production!**
+**`TitleSmall2` is for demonstrative purposes only.**
+This notice will be removed from the README once a working set of Type2 components has been established.
+It will be replaced with contributing and deprecation instructions.

+The core functionality of `Type` has been migrated to `TypeBase` as we transition.
+Ideally in the later quarters of 2020 we will begin to deprecate the original `Type` component and move all typography components already in use to `Type2`.

 ## CI/CD

 We have a light-weight CI/CD process via Travis and deployment to eds.ethoslabs.io via GitHub actions.
 The important files to look at to understand these are: